 Session Title: Incident Management and Rescue Skills

 Session Number: 15

 Time: 90-minutes

 Venue: Water

-Craft: Canoe and/or Kayak
+Craft: Stand Up Paddleboard

-To develop knowledge and ability for rescues required by a Coach Award coach.
+To develop knowledge and ability for rescues required by an SUP Open Water Coach.

 To develop confidence in dealing with a range of incidents appropriate for the environment.